vscheurer/DijetCombineLimitCode/README.md

 ```
 python scripts/ftest_SR_qstar.py //qV analysis
 python scripts/ftest_SR.py //VV analysis
+same files can also be used to do the sideband fits in data
 ```
 Remember to change input file!
 And name of out .tex file!